 In a real deployment, network management service (NMS) and element manager (EM) in ANC play an important role for configuring FDM functionality across multiple elements in the network, and for automating the monitoring and troubleshooting the network faults.
 Such FDM functions can mimic the actions of an expert and carry out troubleshooting steps faster, hence minimizing service downtime.

-Network Management System
+Network Management Service

 The NMS is mainly supported by EM in ANC but it may also involve direct access to other network elements.
 Since NMS is in the operator domain, the requirement and its detailed function blocks are out of scope of this document.

-R11 represent the management interfaces between NMS and the EM in ANC so as to connect system of any vendor to the NMS.
+R11 represents the management interfaces between NMS and the EM in ANC so as to connect system of any vendor to the NMS.

-Element Management System
+Element Manager

 To provide to the NMS the fault management capability for the network implies that the EM in ANC needs to provide information about failures, configuration of parameters, root cause from diagnostics and results of recovery and testing.